This article originally appeared in the Weekend Read.

 After all that, you might be wondering why on earth anyone would voluntarily get caught up in such a risky, and often speculative, part of the market.

 A lot of it has to do with the growth potential on offer, if you know where to look.

 Smaller and early stage companies inherently carry more risk because they often don’t have the wide revenue streams, diversified business models and overall stability of their larger and more established cousins.

 That can mean developments in the business can have huge impacts, both positive and negative, on share prices.
-Expanding into a new market or having a new product take off might be positive for a FTSE 100 company but it can be life-changing for an AIM firm.
+Expanding into a new market or having a new product take off might be positive for a big UK company but it can be life-changing for an AIM firm.

 Novacyt is a good case study here.